Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures

 \eeq \end{proposition} \begin{proof} To analyze these systems, we first apply the musical isomorphism and identify $\frakX_{M}$ with $\Ckm{0}{1}$.
 Under this identification, the operators $\Def$ and $\Defd$ correspond respectively to the Bianchi derivatives $\dBianchi$ and $d_{\gD}$, while the Hessian and its adjoint correspond to $H_{\gD}$ and $H_{\gD}^*$ when acting on $\Ckm{0}{0}$ and $\Ckm{1}{1}$, respectively.

-By unraveling the disjoint union structure, we find that the overdeterminedellipticity of the systems in \eqref{eq:overdetermined_ellipticity_curvature} is equivalent (up to signs and scalar factors) to that of the following model systems: \beq
+By unraveling the disjoint union structure, we find that the overdetermined ellipticity of the systems in \eqref{eq:overdetermined_ellipticity_curvature} is equivalent (up to signs and scalar factors) to that of the following model systems: \beq

 \eeq with domains and codomains understood from context.

 The verification that these systems satisfy the Lopatinski–Shapiro condition (cf. \thmref{thm:lopatnskii_shapiro}) is exactly the content of \propref{prop:overdeteremined_ellipticityBianchi}.